Intensive pig farming: Description

 When confirmed pregnant, sows are moved to farrowing crates, with litter, and will spend their time in gestation crates from before farrowing until weaning.
 Injections with a high availability iron solution often are given, as sow's milk is low in iron.
 Vitamin D supplements are also given to compensate for the lack of sunlight.
 As the sows' bodies become less capable of handling the large litter sizes encouraged by the industry, the frequency of stillborn piglets generally increases with each litter.
-These high litter sizes have doubled the death rates of sows, and as many as 25%-50% of sow deaths have been caused by prolapse, the collapse of the sow's rectum, vagina, or uterus, which can lead to other health problems, including a miscarriage.
+These high litter sizes have doubled the death rates of sows, and as many as 25%–50% of sow deaths have been caused by prolapse, the collapse of the sow's rectum, vagina, or uterus, which can lead to other health problems, including a miscarriage.
 Pig breeders repeat the cycle of impregnation and confinement for about 3 to 5 years or until the sow succumbs to her injuries, at which point she is then slaughtered for low-grade meat such as pies, pasties and sausage meat.

 Of the piglets born alive, 10% to 18% will not make it to weaning age, succumbing to disease, starvation, dehydration, or being accidentally crushed by their trapped mothers.
-This death toll includes the runts, unusually small piglets who are considered economically unviable and killed by staff, typically by blunt trauma to the head.
+This death toll includes the runts, unusually small piglets who are considered economically unviable and killed by staff, typically by thumping meaning blunt trauma to the head.

 Piglets often have the following performed: castration, earmarking, tattooing for litter identification, tail docking, teeth clipping to prevent cannibalism, instability, aggression, and tail biting that is induced by the cramped environment.
 Because anesthetic is not legally mandated and often economically unviable, these invasive procedures are usually done without any pain killers.
 While wild piglets remain with their mothers for around 12 to 14 weeks, farmed piglets are weaned and removed from their mothers at between two and five weeks old.
 They are then placed in sheds, nursery barns or directly to growout barns.
 While capable of living 10–12 years, most pigs are slaughtered when they are 5–6 months old.